ovh/docs/pages/cloud/private-cloud/plugin_private_cloud_ovh/guide.en-gb.md

 ---
-title: 'Using the OVH Private Cloud plugin'
+title: 'Using the OVH Cloud plugin'
 slug: ovh-private-cloud-plugin
-excerpt: 'Find out how to use the OVH Private Cloud plugin'
+excerpt: 'Find out how to use the OVH Cloud plugin'
 section: 'OVHcloud Features'
 ---

-**Last updated 26th October 2018**
+**Last updated 11/15/2021**

 ## Objective

-With the OVH Private Cloud plugin, you can add dedicated resources to your infrastructure in just a few minutes.
+With the OVH Cloud plugin, you can add dedicated resources to your infrastructure in just a few minutes.

-**Find out how to use the OVH Private Cloud plugin.**
+**Find out how to use the OVH Cloud plugin.**

 ## Requirements